pauljflanagan/resume-chatbot-ui/DEPLOYMENT.md

 3. **Deploy:**
    - Railway will automatically deploy when you push to main branch
+   - Uses the Dockerfile in resume_backend/ for containerized deployment
    - Note your Railway URL (e.g., `https://your-app.railway.app`)

 4. **Update frontend WebSocket URL:**